-If one simply looks at Connecticut's greenhouse gas emissions inventory and the public policy goal of reducing emissions to 80% below 2001 levels by 2050, one can see that a significant level of investment is going to be needed to transform the fuels we use for transportation (i.e., about 40% of emissions) and how we heat our buildings (i.e., nearly 40% of emissions).
-This requires looking at the electrification of vehicles (i.e., electric and hydrogen fueled passenger vehicles) and heating of buildings (i.e., deploying renewable thermal technologies in our homes, businesses, and institutions) - by using emission-free energy sources.
-In order to secure renewable energy's place in the future, advances in battery storage and other distributed energy resources will be required to modernize the grid and seamlessly integrate cleaner, cheaper, and more reliable source of energy into our infrastructure.
+If one simply looks at Connecticut's greenhouse gas emissions inventory and the public policy goal of reducing emissions to 80% below 2001 levels by 2050, one can see that a significant level of investment is going to be needed in the fuels we use for transportation (i.e., about 40% of emissions) and how we heat our buildings (i.e., nearly 40% of emissions).
+This requires looking at the electrification of vehicles (i.e., electric and hydrogen fueled passenger vehicles and busses) and heating of buildings (i.e., deploying renewable thermal technologies in our homes, businesses, and institutions) - by using emission-free energy sources like solar PV and lower emission generation technologies like fuel cells.
+In order to secure renewable energy's place in the future, advances in battery storage and other distributed energy resources will be required to modernize